Chandn-R/smart-vision/README.md

 ### Prerequisites
 - Docker Desktop or Docker Engine installed.
 - Trained models in `models/` directory.
+- **GPU Support**: The `docker-compose.yml` is set to CPU-mode by default for compatibility with Mac/Windows.
+To enable NVIDIA GPU support, uncomment the `deploy` section in the file.

 ### Quick Start
 1. **Build and Run**: